5 Market Entry Strategies You Should Know About

 If you have a product or service that you’d like to offer in international markets, you can choose from a variety of strategies to make it happen.
 Global expansion is a complex process with many moving parts, and each type of market entry strategy has its own pros and cons.
 Keep reading to find out more about the major modes of entry into a foreign market and how to tackle any potential challenges.

 Choosing a target market

 To begin the process, you’ll need to identify the market you want to expand into.
 No two markets are alike, so consider the factors that make each one unique and how those relate to your product or service.
 For example, beef-based products are difficult to sell in India, where much of the population does not eat beef.
 The laws in a foreign country may also vary from those of your home country in ways that could interfere with your business, such as by imposing licensing requirements or banning certain products entirely.

 Timing is another aspect to consider at this stage of entering foreign markets.
 Do some research to learn about what offerings, if any, already exist in markets that seem like good fits for your business.
 Being the first to offer a product or service in a given market means you don’t need to worry about competition right away, but it does come with some risks, like not knowing how consumers will react to your business.
-In contrast, having established competitors makes it easier to know what consumers are looking for and how your offering will be received.
+By contrast, having established competitors makes it easier to understand customer needs in that market and predict how your offering will be received.
 The downside is that other businesses already control a share of the market.

 After you’ve identified a target market, the next step is to pick a mode of entry—a way of gaining access to that market.
 In this section, we’ll go over the five most common modes of entry.
 Keep in mind, however, that not all of these options will be viable for every business and every market.